IgniteUI/igniteui-docfx/en/components/roundness.md

 We decided to not limit you to fractions only.
 You can use whatever unit you want - pixels, relative units like em or rem, etc., allowing you to overwrite the implicit border radius limits.

-If you decide to go with a fractions, you will automatically be limited by the theming engine to min and max boundary for each component.
+If you decide to go with fractions, you will automatically be limited by the theming engine to min and max boundary for each component.

 ### How to use?
 Let's see how we can change the default values for the buttons from the example above.